 Although dogs are natural chewers, it is crucial to understand the potential health risks associated with giving them cooked bones.
 Cooking bones alters their structure, making them brittle and more likely to splinter.
 These splintered bones can pose serious threats to a dog’s health.

-See also How to cook salmon collar
+See also How long to cook frozen sausage balls in air fryer

 One of the major concerns is the risk of choking or intestinal blockage.
 The sharp edges of splintered bones can cause lacerations in the mouth, throat, and digestive tract, leading to choking or blockage.
 This can be particularly dangerous if the blockage occurs in the narrower sections of the digestive system, such as the intestine.